 Thomas glared murder at the man, but kept his voice calm for Katherine’s sake.
 “She doesn’t understand what you want from her.”
 He spoke through clenched teeth.
 “I’m taking her home now.”

-“No, Serving Boy, we’ll take her home when we are ready.”
+“No, Serving Boy, we’ll take her home when we are ready — and we won’t be ready for a long time.”
 The two at the table stood to join their friend in blocking Thomas’ way.
 The man holding on to Katherine flashed a lecherous grin at Thomas and waggled his eyebrows.
-The guests at the other tables were cheering on their leaders while the other servers nervously watched the confrontation.
+The guests at the other tables laughed and cheered on their leaders while the other servers nervously watched the confrontation.